Skip to main content

 When you upload additional files for a particular audience, LiveRamp will update that audience in one of the three ways listed below, depending on how the audience has been configured:

 • An incremental update (the default configuration), in which data from a new file is used to extend and modify the previously onboarded data for that audience.
 In this type of update, if you upload data for a previously-onboarded segment, any new members would be added to that segment.
-If you upload data for a new segment, that segment would be created in Connect.
-No previously-onboarded data would be removed.
+If you upload data for a new segment, that segment will be created in Connect.
+No previously onboarded data would be removed.

 • A segment "refresh", in which a new file completely replaces all the previously onboarded data for any field that has the same name as an existing field in that audience and adds any fields that weren't onboarded previously.
 If a previously-onboarded field is not part of the new file, that field will not be affected by the update.